Playtronica/biotron-firmware/DEVELOPING.md

   TX completion means a full message was handed to TinyUSB, not delivered to a host.
 The counters are RAM-only and query `124` only snapshots them; it does not save, reset, enter BOOT or clear counters.
+  Reset reason distinguishes power/RUN, watchdog-enable timeout and forced/bootrom reset.
+No watchdog is enabled by this branch.
 - The exact `cf264aa` UF2 has passed Mac USB/version, bounded CC liveness,
   settings-preserving software BOOT on both MIDI outputs and exact legacy-unit rollback.
 It has not passed the complete Windows/REAPER/hardware matrix.